Motorsport Games Reports Fourth Quarter of 2022 & Full Year 2022 Financial Results

-MIAMI, March 24, 2023 (GLOBE NEWSWIRE) -- Motorsport Games Inc. MSGM ("Motorsport Games" or the "Company") today reported financial results for its fourth quarter and fiscal year ended December 31, 2022.
-The Company has also posted a 2022 Year End Review video and Q4 ‘22 and fiscal year-end earnings slides highlighting key milestones that occurred in the period, which are accessible on the Company's investor relations website.
+/EIN News/ -- MIAMI, March 24, 2023 (GLOBE NEWSWIRE) -- Motorsport Games Inc. (NASDAQ: MSGM) (“Motorsport Games” or the “Company”) today reported financial results for its fourth quarter and fiscal year ended December 31, 2022.
+The Company has also posted a 2022 Year End Review video and Q4 ‘22 and fiscal year-end earnings slides highlighting key milestones that occurred in the period, which are accessible on the Company’s investor relations website.

 Dmitry Kozko, Chief Executive Officer of Motorsport Games, commented, “In the face of numerous challenges, including the ongoing war in Ukraine and operational hurdles, I am inspired by the incredible resilience and determination of our team at Motorsport Games.
 As we continue to strive towards making the thrill of motorsports accessible to everyone, we have made progress in our 2022 product release schedule and remain committed to the development of our future INDYCAR, NASCAR, Le Mans and BTCC gaming experiences.
 Our commitment extends to having new high-quality standards for future releases, which will require more time and resources to complete.
 However, when we ultimately release these games, we believe that they will be worth the wait.”